noahehall/theBookOfNoah/0current/security/websecurity.md

       - upload the CSR to the certificate authority, and the cert authority will then require you to validate ownership by making some DNS change with values they specify
       - once ownership is proven: you will be given to a digital cert for use on your domain server along with the key pair previously created

+  - HTTP Strict Transport Security: HSTS; policy that ensures sensitive data (e.g. cookies) will not be sent during any initial connection over HTTP, and must wait for the TLS handshake to be completed
+    - when a user agent visits a site it has seen previously, it will automatically send back any cookies the website prviously supplied in the Cookie header
+    - if the initial connection was insecure, then the cookies will be sent back insecurely, even if subseqent requests were handled over HTTPS

 - SMTP: simple mail transport protocol
   - for sending emails
 - XMPP: extensible messaging and presence protocol